usedgoodreads/usedgoodreads/README.md

     docker-compose run --entrypoint bash --service-ports backend

 The idea is to build the images once.
-We then mount the backend and frontend directories into their corresponding running containers.
+We then mount the app directory into the corresponding running container.
 This allows us to modify the sources on the host and immediately see the changes in the self-contained and reproducible build environment.